allanbutler/allanbutler.github.io/_posts/2022-05-15-whats-in-a-name.md

 2014	1.007213	0.962950	0.877551	0.880575	0.897154	0.820202	0.806594	0.752946	0.804352	0.722134
 ```

-Plotly is great python package for the type of data we have above because we can pass the index references directly as arguments.
+Plotly is a great python package for the type of data we have above because we can pass the index references directly as arguments.

 ```python
 import plotly.express as px